LawLaw Courts

 GETTING THERE FROM HASTINGS / ST LEONARDS WARRIOR SQUARE STATION

 Both stations are about equal distance from the court complex.
 There is a taxi service right outside both stations, although Warrior Square has far fewer taxis readily available.
-The taxi ride to the court should take about 10 minutes and cost around £5-6 but can be up to £10.
+The taxi ride to the court from either station should take around 10 minutes and cost £5-6 but can be up to £10.

 Turn left into St John’s road.
 It’s uphill.
 Left into Chapel Park Road, still quite hilly.
 Walk past rows of houses.
 Turn right into Bohemia Road.
-There’s a BP station with a Costa on your right.
+There’s a BP station with a Costa and a Lidl supermarket on your right.
 Walk past it along the road.
 Cross over when you see a sign on the opposite side for the police station and law courts.
-Left into a complex called Horntye Park.
+Turn left into a complex called Horntye Park.
 The court building is towards your right.

 SUSTENANCE IN HASTINGS

-There is a small cafeteria inside the court building.
-It sells a limited range of sandwiches, soft drinks and snacks.
-Sandwiches or toast will be freshly made up on request but ingredients tend to run out pretty quickly if you don’t order first thing in the morning when you arrive.
+There is a swanky new cafeteria inside the court building.
+It sells a range of sandwiches, soft drinks and cakes.
+Sandwiches or toast will be freshly made up on request and the range of breads and rolls is impressive, the ingredients fresh.
 There are no other eating places in the immediate vicinity of the court.
-It may be safer to pick up a sandwich from the station at Hastings or from the town centre.
+It may be safer to pick up a sandwich from the station at Hastings or for a wider choice, from the town centre.

 The Double Decker cafe may seem like a novelty; a cafe on a bus but it is hugely popular because the food is good.